Hexnode policy management – General FAQs

-1. Can a passcode policy forced on the mobile device be revoked by the user?
+1. Can a user revoke the passcode policy forced on the mobile device through an MDM?

 - For Android devices, the users can be prevented from modifying the device settings by disabling Modify Settings restriction under Policies > New Policy > Android > Advanced Restrictions > Allow Settings.
-This restriction is supported only on Samsung Knox enabled devices.
+This restriction is supported only on Samsung-Knox enabled devices.

 - In case of Android Enterprise-enabled devices, the Settings app can be blocked by blacklisting the same via policy.

 5. How can you distribute contacts to an iOS device using Hexnode UEM?